faberNovel/ccios/README.md

   project: MyProjectData/MyProjectData.xcodeproj
   target: MyProjectData # optional
   repository:
-    group: MyProjectData/Sources/Repositories
+    path: path/to/myPackage # will not create groups if `path` is provided

 ```

-*Note*: The path of the new files will be infered from the path of the group.
-It works with *Group with folder* and *Group without folder* in Xcode.
+_Note_: The path of the new files will be infered from the path of the group.
+It works with _Group with folder_ and _Group without folder_ in Xcode.